Team-Jackdaw/chat-with-NPC/docs/Config.md

 Other settings:

-- The `longTermMemory` of `NPCEntity` is a long-term memory, which is a collection of type `ArrayList<Map<Long, String>>`, used to store the compressed extraction of `messageRecord` in each conversation and the conversation time.
-The ratio of the difference between the time of each record and the real time to the `forgetTime` is the **probability of forgetting** of each record, and the forgetting event will occur when the NPC is unloaded.
-The forgetting event will keep the **last 20 records** from being forgotten.
 - The `TextBubbleEntity` of `NPCEntity` is a text bubble, managed by `NPCEntity`, which will be loaded when the NPC is activated, and unloaded when the NPC is unloaded.
 - The `TextBubbleEntity` will be displayed **0.55 blocks** above the NPC, and when the NPC replies to the player, the bubble will be displayed normally for **10 seconds**, and then become transparent, but will not be unloaded (to be modified).